This is an update within our Mali conflict map series - for the original story, see Mali Map: Islamist Control & French Intervention.

 • Mali ka Fasojamana (Bambara)

 A new U.N. peacekeeping mission in Mali, called MINUSMA, officially began on July 1st.
-The mission places the international African force already in the country, a coalition of West African neighbor countries plus Chad, under U.N. command.
+The mission replaces the international African force already in the country, a coalition of West African neighbor countries plus Chad, under U.N. command.
 In addition to the U.N. peacekeepers, there are also still 3,200 French troops remaining in Mali.

 What About the Islamist Rebels?